-Mr. HUANG Ruoqing (黃若青), aged 49, is our executive Director and the president.
-Mr. Huang was appointed as a Director on July 14, 2008 and re-designated as our executive Director on January 14, 2014.
+Mr. HUANG Ruoging (黃若青), aged 50, is the executive Director and the president.
+Mr. Huang was appointed as a Director on July 14, 2008 and re-designated as the executive Director on January 14, 2014.
 Huang is the authorized representative of the Company and the chairman of the nomination committee of the Company (the "Nomination Committee") and a member of the remuneration committee of the Company (the "Remuneration Committee").
-Mr. Huang is responsible for the day-to-day management and operation of our Group, supervising the land acquisitions and overseeing project planning and execution of our Group.
-Mr. Huang is currently a director of many of our subsidiaries.
-Mr. Huang has over 24 years of experience in the real estate industry in the PRC.
-Prior to joining our Group, and he has received various awards, making him a new leader in the real estate industry in the PRC.
-He worked as an architecture designer, assistant architect and project manager successively in Quanzhou Construction Design Institute (泉州市建築設計院), an institution primarily engaged in industrial building design, engineering geological exploration, surveying, construction and decoration, construction engineering consulting and construction plan review from August 1990 until he joined us in May 1994.
-Mr. Huang received a bachelor's degree in architecture from Huaqiao University (華僑大學) in the PRC in July 1990.
+Mr. Huang is responsible for the day-to-day management and operation of the Group, supervising the land acquisitions and overseeing project planning and execution of the Group.
+Mr. Huang is currently a director of Times International Development Company Limited ("Times International") and many of the subsidiaries.
+From August 1990 until he joined us in May 1994, he worked as an architecture designer, assistant architect and project manager successively in Ouanzhou Construction Design Institute (泉州市建築設計院).
+Mr. Huang has over 25 years of experience in the real estate industry in the PRC, and he has received various awards, making him a new leader in the real estate industry in the PRC.
+Mr. Huang received a bachelor's degree in architecture from Huagiao University (華僑大學) in the PRC in July 1990.
 Mr. Huang was appointed as a visiting professor at Jiangxi University of Finance and Economics (江西財經大學) in December 2015.
+Mr. Huang is the younger brother of Mr. Wong Yeuk Hung and he is not related to any of the director or senior management of the Company.
+By virtue of the Securities and Futures Ordinance (the "SFO"), Mr. Huang is deemed to be interested in 462,419,000 shares of the Company (the "Shares") held by Times International as at 31 December 2017.

-Mr. TANG Chengyong (唐承勇), aged 54, is an executive Director and our vice president.
+Mr. TANG Chengyong (唐承勇), aged 55, is an executive Director and the vice president.
 Mr. Tang was appointed as a Director on October 18, 2013 and re-designated as an executive Director on January 14, 2014.
-He is primarily responsible for project planning of our Group as well as operation of our subsidiaries in Shandong.
-Mr. Tang has over 22 years of experience in the real estate industry in the PRC.
-Mr. Tang joined our Group as the general manager of Yantai Redco Development in August 2001, where he was responsible for the daily operation of this company.
-Mr. Tang was also successively appointed as the general manager of Jiangxi Man Wo, Jiangxi Redco Property Development, Redco Development (Jiangxi), Shandong Redco and vice president of Redco (China) from May 2006 and February 2012, where he was responsible for daily operation of these companies and overseeing various projects.
-He is also currently a director of many our subsidiaries.
-Prior to joining our Group, Mr. Tang was employed by Jiangsu Province Supply and Marketing Cooperative Real Estate Development Company (江蘇省供銷社房地產開發公司), a company primarily engaged in property development from March 1993 to August 2001 and his last position was deputy general manager and deputy director of department of economic development.
+He is primarily responsible for the management of operation team of the Group including sales, construction and design.
+Mr. Tang has over 23 years of experience in the real estate industry in the PRC.
+Mr. Tang joined us as the general manager of Yantai Redco Development in August 2001, where he was responsible for the daily operation of this company.
+Mr. Tang was also successively appointed as the general manager of Jiangxi Man Wo, Jiangxi Redco Property Development, Redco Development (Jiangxi), Shandong Redco and vice president of Redco (China) from May 2006 to February 2012, where he was responsible for daily operation of these companies and overseeing various projects.
+He is also currently a director of many of our subsidiaries.
+Prior to joining the Group, Mr. Tang was employed by Jiangsu Province Supply and Marketing Cooperative Real Estate Development Company (江蘇省供銷社房地產開發公司), a company primarily engaged in property development from March 1993 to August 2001 and his last position was deputy general manager and deputy director of department of economic development.
 Mr. Tang received a bachelor's degree in engineering from Shenyang Institute of Architectural Engineering (瀋陽建築工程學院) in the PRC in July 1986.